 The graphs show 10 MHz ground constants at eleven locations in Great Britain.
-At each location the soil was sampled at several depths to 10′.
-Linear interpolation can appear curved on a log scale.
-10−8 ESU = 11.1 mS/m.
+The soil was sampled at several depths to 10′.
+Linear interpolation may appear curved on a log scale.
+Units conversion: statmho/cm → mS/m.

 This writeup compares ground constants from a stratified ground model with those from surface ground probes.
 I model eight locations in Great Britain at one frequency and one location in Oregon at eight frequencies.

-To reduce sampling artifacts, I oversample the ground constant data by a factor of 10.
-I use linear interpolation between the original samples.
+To reduce sampling artifacts, I oversample the ground constant data by a factor of 10, linearly interpolating between the original samples.
 Imagine the curves with tiny stairstep layers, each with uniform ground constants.
 Layer boundaries are halfway between oversamples, with the last layer infinitely deep.
-I calculate the Fresnel reflection coefficient for a plane wave vertically incident on the stratified ground.
+I calculate the Fresnel reflection coefficient for a plane wave vertically incident on the oversampled, stratified ground.
 Then I find ground constants for uniform soil that yield the same coefficient.
 The two ground models should be equivalent whenever the reflection coefficient is valid.
-I model a 12″ ground probe by averaging ground permittivity and conductivity at the surface and 1′ below.
+I model a 12″ ground probe by averaging ground constants at the surface and 1′ below.
 For a 24″ probe I use a 1:2:1 weighted average of 0′, 1′, and 2′.

 Peq and Ceq are equivalent ground constants.
 P12, P24, C12, and C24 are ratios of the ground probe response to the equivalent.
 No equivalent exists for ■ Rugby 2, ■ Daventry, or ■ Brendon Hills.